Bschuster3434/AAVE_Lesson/README.md

   }
 ```

-We can then see that the `receiverOfUnderlying` is the address the executed the contract (the user of the borrowing).
-So when the token gets burned, the transfer of the underlying asset to the user is done in one single transaction.
+We can then see that the `receiverOfUnderlying` is the address being transferred to.
+This is the same user who executed the withdraw.
+So when the token gets burned, the transfer of the underlying asset to the user is done in one single burn transaction.
+This was likely done at the token level so that no matter what, burning aTokens always in a transfer of assets, with no assets getting locked.
+There does seem to be a case where if the address itself is executing the burn, assets don't get transferred, likely to help with re-balancing the pool of assets for maintenance.

 Through this process, then, we can see how the supply and the withdraws are executed at a foundational level.